Mineral fertilizers for tulips. How can you feed tulips in the spring? Caring for tulips in spring

 2. Prick clean fruits in several places, place in parts in a colander and blanch for 3-5 minutes in low-boiling syrup.

 3. Add 1.5 kg of sugar to the hot syrup and bring to a boil.
 Place the blanched cherry plum and boil for 10 minutes.
-Let the jam cool down completely.
+Leave the jam until it cools completely.

-4. Add the remaining sugar and gently stirring, cook at a low boil for 20 minutes.
+4. Add the remaining sugar and, stirring gently, cook at low boil for 20 minutes.

-5. Fill the steamed jars with hot jam, twist and cool, covering with a thick blanket.
+5. Fill the steamed jars with hot jam, tighten and cool, covering with a thick blanket.

 Cherry plum jam for filling pies

-Fragrant filling for any pastry.
-For this recipe, soft and overripe cherry plum is suitable.
+A fragrant filling for any baked goods.
+For this recipe, soft and overripe cherry plums are suitable.

 Ingredients: